 Goldin graduated from Temple University with a B.S. in Therapeutic Recreation.
-She also holds a certificate in Greif and Bereavement Counseling from Brooklyn College.
+She holds a certificate in Greif and Bereavement Counseling from Brooklyn College and is currently attending graduate school at Grand Canyon University studying Mental Health and Wellness with an emphasis in Grief and Bereavement.
 During her time at Temple, she was a member of the university’s Women’s Rowing Team.
-She still enjoys going down to the river to cheer on her alma mater, and taking a run on the beautiful path along Kelly Drive.
+She still enjoys going down to the river to cheer on her alma mater.

 Education and Training